ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-host-build.md

         └── local-lvm
 ```

-The SATA SSD provides the operating system, Proxmox installation, and additional local VM storage.
+The SATA SSD provides the Proxmox system installation and retains `local-lvm` capacity for secondary VM storage.

 ## Post-Installation Configuration

 The host was configured to use the **Proxmox no-subscription repository** for lab use.

-System packages were then updated:
+System packages were updated:

 ```bash
 apt update